-I’m Jesse Baldwin-Philippi, Assistant Professor of New Media at Fordham University.
-My research interests lie at the intersection of political communication, civic media, science and technology studies, and rhetoric, and I’ve previously been affiliated with the Engagement Game Lab at Emerson College.
-My work is fundamentally concerned with how engagement with new technologies can restructure forms of political participation and ideas about citizenship–to read more about it, click here.
+I’m Jesse Baldwin-Philippi, an Assistant Professor of New Media at Fordham University.
+My research interests lie at the intersection of political communication, civic media, science and technology studies, and rhetoric, and I recently authored the book Using Technology, Building Democracy: Digital Campaigning and the Construction of Citizenship.
+My work is fundamentally concerned with how engagement with new technologies can restructure forms of political participation and ideas about citizenship, and I’ve previously worked with the Engagement Lab at Emerson College and the City of Boston’s Mayor’s Office and New Urban Mechanics.
 I use this space to catalogue some off-the-cuff musings on tech and politics and think through potential future research questions–feel free to chime in or ask questions!